jhammarstedt/katacoda-scenarios/ghactionDemo/step7.md

 If nothing is specified the page will display your README.md file.
 In our case we want it to run the `index.html` file in `docs/`.
 * So change the source from root to docs as shown in the image.

-Github pages will either by default read an index.md or index.html, which fortunately for you, is already in there (both the index file and the CSS file were just taken from this [template website](https://uicookies.com/css-table-templates/)).
+Github Pages will either by default read an index.md or index.html, which fortunately for you, is already in there (both the index file and the CSS file were just taken from this [template website](https://uicookies.com/css-table-templates/)).

 You can press the link and try to run it.
 It might be a little slow to update so if it doesn't work wait for a little and refresh the page.

 Examining the flowchart again:
 <img src="https://github.com/jhammarstedt/katacoda-scenarios/blob/main/ghactionDemo/images/framework.PNG?raw=true" />

 We haven't addressed the `generate_output` file yet.
 For simplicity, we will just write a python script that reads the `output.json` and edits the `index.html` by adding the new table values.
-For the `index.html` file we choose the include Commit, Date, Mean, Max, Min, Standard Deviation (All in ms).
+For the `index.html` file we choose the include Commit, Date, Mean, Standard Deviation (All in ms) for both the turtle and cheetah function.

-(The file could look odd but you can format it by right-clicking and press `Format Document` while watching the file in the IDE)
+(The index file could look odd but you can format it by right-clicking and press `Format Document` while watching the file in the IDE)

 <img src="https://github.com/jhammarstedt/katacoda-scenarios/blob/main/ghactionDemo/images/index_prev.PNG?raw=true" />